 How to Set Yourself Up for a Healthy Pregnancy

-Today I want to give you a (pretty big) peak into exactly how I set myself up for a healthy baby and a great birth throughout my pregnancy.
+This post is giving you a (pretty big) peak into exactly how I set myself up for a healthy baby and a great birth throughout my pregnancies.

 My approach to pregnancy starts with what I eat, because that's what's going to grow my baby and what's going to keep my body strong enough to carry him or her to term.
 But food and pregnancy aren't always the easiest combination, so I try to make sure it's nourishing AND delicious (and sometimes it just needs to be nourishing AND easy).